IT’S GOOD TO BE A

 Is their home falling into disrepair?
 Or are there signs that they may be struggling to maintain their property?
 This may be an indicator that they are struggling and could benefit from ours or our partner agencies support.

-Is their cooker top dirty or have they been using it as a means of storage?
-This is, in fact, one of the leading causes of house fires in Lancashire but it’s super easy to avoid; remind them to keep it clean and keep it clear.
+Now is the perfect time to Spring Clean and get that cooker spick and span!
+Having a dirty cookertop or using it as a means of storage is in fact, one of the leading causes of house fires in Lancashire but it’s super easy to avoid; remind them to keep it clean and keep it clear.

-Are they using portable heaters?
-If they are, they should be least 1 metre away from items that could catch fire.
+Using portable heaters to keep warm?
+Keep them at least 1 metre away from items that could catch fire.
 With the heater themselves, do they look to be in good working order without frayed wires or damaged plugs?
+If not, don’t use them, grab a blanket instead!

-Are they using candles?
-Candles and tealights, especially when left unattended create a huge fire risk.
-Remind them, especially if they’re forgetful, of the risks posed by candles.
+Candles and tea lights, especially when left unattended create a huge fire risk.
 Often, melting hot wax can run and cause other items to combust.
+Ask neighbours to put drawings in their window rather than candles to show solidarity.

 - Partner Services and Support